gallamine/devoted/README.md

 # Closing Notes:

-- This exercise took 5 hours.
 - Several of the questions were ambiguous.
 - The exercise didn't include context about what the intent was (weed-out, testing clean code, ...)
-- given the scope of the work it isn't reasonable to expect well designed, idiomatic and tested code.
+- I interpreted the requirements and time-limit to indicate that it wasn't expected to produce well designed, idiomatic and tested code.